amamitpandey/tuts/java_sb_questions_Set2.md

 -	What all the Collections you used in the project or in your experience
 -	What is Hashmap and how it works internally?
 -	What’s Concurrent Hashmap and how it works?
--	Difference between Hashmap & Concurrent Hashmap?
+-	Difference between Hashmap & Concurrent Hashmap?: hashmap for single thread while concurrent is for multithread, fail fast & fail safe
 -	What’s LinkedList and how it works
 -	What collection will be used in the scenario for simultaneous read & add operation